d-carrigg/SlackNetBlockBuilder/ReadMe.md

 ## Validation

 The library includes validation to ensure that the blocks you create are valid according to Slack's Block Kit guidelines.
-This was added because I got sick of getting 400 errors from Slack, and then having to manually check the blocks to see what was wrong.
-Right now, validation throws InvalidOperationException, but a future release will use a dedicated exception type for validation errors.
+This allows errors to be caught locally without requiring a network call.
+Right now, validation throws InvalidOperationException, but a future release may use a dedicated exception type for validation errors.

 Example: